Detsibli/howsyourweather/README.md

 3. Type a city name into the search field and click "Search" to view the weather.

-No installation or API key is required — everything runs in the browser.
+No installation or API key is required, everything runs in the browser.

 ## License